edriang/react-connect-context-hooks/README.md

 Since React hooks are available, a lot of discussion among the developer-community arose regarding if external tooling (such as `redux`) is needed to implement global state management in your apps.

-While it is possible to implement a simple redux-like functionality just with `useReducer` + `useContext`, there are good recommendations and practices that are good to consider, especially for growing applications.
+While it is possible to implement a simple redux-like functionality just with `useReducer` + `useContext`, there are good recommendations and practices to follow, especially for growing applications.

 This library allows you implementing good practices for your custom state-management solution using React hooks while reducing the boilerplate for every `Provider/Consumer` you need to create.